fabiengaubert/Basic_Breadboard_PSU/README.md

-# Kicad_testing
+# Basic Breadboard Power Supply
-Basic board design
+A little power supply for breadboards